thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-Our first two cases of `simplify_var` covered situations where we determined a variable was worth inlining at its definition.
+Our first two cases of `simplify_var` covered situations where we determined a variable was worth inlining from its definition.
 Failing that, it still might be worthwhile to inline a variable based on where it occurs in a term.
-`callsite_inline`'s job is to determine when it's beneficial to inline a variable.
-At its core there is always a heuristic to decide this.
+`callsite_inline` performs this task.

 Ultimately, simplification can only glean so much from analyzing the code statically without running it.
 We'll see here that we hit that boundary and have to make more arbitrary decisions than we have prior.
-Our function starts by examining the in scope value for our variable:
+`callsite_inline` starts by examining the in scope value for our variable:

 ```rs
 in_scope